 ARDS secondary to extra pulmonary processes

-Laboratory studies that should be obtained include the patient’s white blood cell (WBC) count, arterial blood gas (ABG) level and lactate dehydrogenase (LDH) level, creatinine, electrolytes, sedimentation rate, and C reactive protein.
+Laboratory studies that should be obtained include a complete blood count (CBC) with differential, basic metabolic panel, arterial blood gas (ABG), lactate dehydrogenase (LDH) level, erythrocyte sedimentation rate (ESR), and C reactive protein (CRP).

-Other routine laboratory studies as are clinically indicated, like nasal swab (respiratory viruses), urine antigen (Legionella pneumophila, Histoplasma capsulatum, Streptococcus pneumoniae), CMV PCR and antigenemia , cryptococcal antigen, HHV6 PCR, serum galactomannan antigen, and serum 1,3 beta-D-Glucan.
+Other routine laboratory studies may be clinically indicated, such as viral nasal swabs, urine antigen testing (Legionella pneumophila, Histoplasma capsulatum, Streptococcus pneumoniae), PCR studies (CMV, HHV6), serum antigen testing (cryptococcus, galactomannan), and other assays such as serum 1,3 beta-D-Glucan.

 Chest CT Scanning

 Chest computed tomography (CT) can often detect abnormalities that may or may not be well visualized on chest radiography, and thus are useful in identifying small or early consolidations, characterizing extent and heterogenicity of disease, facilitating earlier diagnoses, and directing therapeutic management.

 CT is especially effective at defining extent of disease, including when multiple patterns of injury are occurring simultaneously.